DAF201/bloom-in/README.md

 the first release is ready, file transportation is up.

+11/04/22

+I was trying to use this as a port to reach company's other pcs but it don't looks like it can lol, cause it cannot enter password.

 ---

 I managed to make it worked, stable connection between two different machine in two different private network without VPN or NAT.
 (But currently I haven't make any command except 'exit', and the target_id were hard-coded for test)